chochain/tensorForth/docs/v3_progress.md

 # tensorForth - Release 3.0 / 2022-11
 A Forth word can be seen as a nested function in processing data flow, i.e. y = fn(fn-1(...(f2(f1(x))))).
 On the foundation of tensor manipulation capabilities of Release 2.x, machine learning functions are build as simple Forth words in tensorForth.
-With the stack centric operations, compaired to popular frameworks like TensorFlow or PyTorch, tensorForth keeps data in GPU which reduce the typical input-output shuffle.
+With the stack-centric operations, compared to popular frameworks like TensorFlow or PyTorch, tensorForth keeps data in GPU which reduce the typical input-output shuffle.
 The clean syntax of Forth makes this NN framework compact and hopefully easier to understand.

 ### A CNN Training Example - MNIST
 <pre>